The Best Vampire Games of All Time

-There’s no room for sparkling vampires on this list of the best vampire games for the PC, PS3, Xbox 360 and more.
+There’s no room for sparkling vampires on this list of the best vampire games for the PS4, Xbox One, PC, PS3, Xbox 360 and more.

 Vampires have invaded the mass-media, but it’s not necessarily a recent phenomenon.
 Ever since Bram Stoker’s portrayal of Dracula, there’s been movies, TV series, books, comic books and even plastic teeth dedicated to these creatures of the night with as many different properties as you can get.
 Yes, their portrayal has even bled into video games, though we haven’t had any sparkly ones yet (except in The Sims).
 Without further ado, here’s best vampire games available for the PC, PS3, Xbox 360 and older consoles.